Türkiye

 • Victims of human rights violations by state officials continuing to face a culture of impunity.

-The biggest obstacle to use of freedom of expression without restriction is the vague content of certain laws and regulation in the Turkish Penal Code, particularly the Anti-Terror Law.
+The most significant obstacle to freedom of expression is the vague content of certain laws and regulation in the Turkish Penal Code, particularly the Anti-Terror Law.
 At least 15 articles of the Turkish Penal Code and several special laws contain provisions that limit and violate freedom of expression.
 The most restrictive regulations are Article 301 (denigrating the Turkish nation and the state), Article 299 (insulting the President), Article 216 (inciting people to hatred and hostility) and Article 220/6 (committing crimes on behalf of an organization without being a member of the organization) of the Turkish Penal Code and Articles 6 and 7/2 (making propaganda for a terrorist organization) of the Anti-Terror Law.
 Furthermore, with Law No. 7418, known as the “Censorship Law”, which amended the Press Law, the restrictions on journalists in particular have increased.

 In January 2024, the Constitutional Court canceled some articles of Law No. 5651 (the Internet Law).
 The Constitutional Court found Article 9 of the law, which allows the blocking of access and removal of content on the grounds of a “violation of personal rights”, to be unconstitutional.
 The Constitutional Court noted that the article subject does not provide a gradual intervention method for restricting internet content on behalf of protecting personal rights and the article does not provide procedural safeguards to prevent arbitrary behavior of public authorities.
 The Law, which the government referred to as the “regulation to combat disinformation” and which the opposition labeled as the “censorship law,” had been approved on October 13, 2022.